-Binghamton University’s Division of Speech and Language Pathology (SLP) was established in 2019 within the School of Rehabilitation Sciences at Decker College of Nursing and Health Sciences.
+Binghamton University’s Division of Speech and Language Pathology (SLP) was established in 2019 in the School of Rehabilitation Sciences at Decker College of Nursing and Health Sciences.

 Programs Offered